 These surfaces have wide applications in daily life, the health sector, environment and industry.

 Professor Xungai Wang joined Deakin 16 years ago, and was the first fibres researcher at the University.
-Now, Deakin's IFM is world class – and one of the biggest research institutes in Australia – and Professor Wang is its new director.
+Now, Deakin's IFM is world class – and one of the biggest research institutes in Australia.
 He has covered the spectrum of fibres research, from enhancing silk, cotton and wool for the textiles industry, to developing novel materials for biomedical use, whether this be stent design or assisting tissue regeneration.